bennyxzeng/bennyxzeng/README.md

 # 💫 About Me:
 Hey!
-I am Benjamin Zeng.
-I have experience programming in Java and Python!
+My name is Benjamin Zeng.
+I have experience programming in Java, Python, and JavaScript!
 I love working on projects that improve people's daily lives!

 ## 🌐 Socials: